Full-time: Four years full-time; five years sandwich (H134). Part-time: Five years (Level 3 and 4 modules)

 The course is intended to provide the opportunity to gain a degree and additional valuable experience to enable graduates to have a good chance of entering the motor sports industry.
 It has been developed as a direct result of the need for professionals within the motor sports industry and satisfies the requirements of an Engineering Council Institution.

-First year studies provide the core knowledge and skills essential to a thorough understanding of engineering processes and include: manufacturing engineering; electronics; mechanics; engineering drawing; and analytical methods.
+Studies provide the core knowledge and skills essential to a thorough understanding of engineering processes and include: manufacturing engineering; electronics; mechanics; engineering drawing; and analytical methods.
 Subsequently, competence is further developed by taking more specialised CAE modules in computer-aided design, finite element analysis and simulation.
 Final year projects encourage detailed exploration of your own specific areas of interest.

 Our close links with industry mean everything you’ll learn reflects current best practice - especially as you’ll be taught by staff with successful careers in the aerospace and automotive industries.